fordjes/sdn-labs/05B_ADVANCED.md

   }
   ```
   >
   If you're not a programmer, no big deal.
-All you have to know is that this little code snippit will save us some keystrokes, and allow us to do two (2) things:
+All you have to know is that this little code snippit will save us some keystrokes and allow us to do two (2) things:
   >
   1) Look for within-line differences (`wdiff`)
   >
   2) Display the results in color (`colordiff`)

-0. While we eventually want to create a OVS Bridge with virtual interfaces, let's first collect information about our current configuration.
+0. While we eventually want to create an OVS Bridge with virtual interfaces, let's first collect information about our current configuration.
 First display the L2 information.

   `student@beachhead:~$` `ip link list`